aris-mav/dotfiles/.config/kanata/README.md

 Run systemctl --user enable kanata.service so it may autostart whenever the current user logs in.
 Run systemctl --user status kanata.service to check if kanata daemon is running or not.
 Run systemctl --user restart kanata.service to restart.

+To make this start before login, run
+`loginctl enable-linger`
+or
+`sudo loginctl enable-linger <USERNAME>`